palantir/conjure/docs/spec/wire.md

 1. **Headers** - Conjure `header` parameters MUST be serialized in the [PLAIN format][] and transferred as [HTTP Headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers).
 Header names are case insensitive.
 Parameters of Conjure type `optional<T>` MUST be omitted entirely if the value is not present, otherwise just serialized as `plain(T)`.

 1. **Content-Type header** - For Conjure endpoints that define a `body` argument, a `Content-Type` header MUST be added.
 If the body is of type `binary`, the content-type `application/octet-stream` MUST be used.
 Otherwise, clients MUST send `Content-Type: application/json`.

+1. **Accept header** - Clients MUST send an `Accept: application/json` header for all requests UNLESS the endpoint returns binary, in which case the client MUST send `Accept: application/octet-stream`.
+This ensures changes can be made to the wire format in a non-breaking way.

 1. **User-agent** - Requests MUST include a `User-Agent` header.